m-Samhoury/Marley-Spoon-Challenge/README.md

 Koin was used to glue the different components together in the application

+Included some few number of unit tests as well

 Here is a gif demonstrating this super mini app